alan-platform/alan-platform.github.io/pages/tutorials/application-tutorial2.md

 	'chairs'
 	'units'
 	'percent'
-	'percent-fraction'
+	'fraction'
 		= 'percent' / 1 * 10 ^ 2
 ```

-In short, this model extension makes it possible to apply a discount by selecting a `Discount period` from the previously added collection `Discount periods`; for example 'Summer holiday' that will give 3% discount on spendings over €35.
+This model extension makes it possible to apply a discount by selecting a `Discount period` from the previously added collection `Discount periods`; for example 'Summer holiday' that will give 3% discount on spendings over €35.
 If discount is applicable (state `Yes`) and a discount period is selected, the `Discount` will be calculated:
 - Compare the `Subtotal` with the `Minimal spendings` that belong to the selected `Discount period`
 - If `Subtotal` is smaller than `Minimal spendings` then `Discount` will be equal to 0
 - If `Subtotal` is bigger than or equal to `Minimal spendings` then `Discount` will be equal to the product of the appropriate `Percentage` and `Subtotal`.
-The value of `Percentage` is first transformed from `percent` to `percent-fraction` (from 3% to 0,03).
-The value of `Subtotal` is this number of `percent-fraction` times number of `euro`.
+The value of `Percentage` is first transformed from `percent` to `fraction` (from 3% to 0,03).
+The value of `Subtotal` is this number of `fraction` times number of `euro`.
 Its unit is equal to `euro`

 Because we `switch` on a `compare` we can provide the desired states with operators like 'greater than', 'equal to', 'less than' and combinations of these.
 Finally, the `Total` is calculated by adding `Subtotal` to the negative of `Discount` (subtraction).